Investing in Pattaya real estate

-Info for investors
+Info for real estate investors

-If you are a small time investor, content to put your life savings into one of Pattaya or Jomtien’s small but modern condos, buying-and-holding until the market trend shifts to a seller’s market, or a large investor intent on reaping substantial returns-on-investments (ROI) by buying a considerable number of condos, probably off-plan to maximise your returns, The Pattaya Condo Guide will save you endless arduous Internet searches, browsing through numerous real estate agents’ or developers’ websites.
+If on the other hand, you are a small time investor, content to put your life savings into one of Pattaya or Jomtien’s small but modern condos, buying-and-holding until the market trend shifts to a seller’s market, or a large investor intent on reaping substantial returns-on-investments (ROI) by buying a considerable number of condos, probably off-plan to maximise your returns, The Pattaya Condo Guide will save you endless arduous Internet searches, browsing through numerous real estate agents’ or developers’ websites.
 The Pattaya Condo Guide is Pattaya’s best and most comprehensive condo resource, boasting hundreds of visitors from far and wide every day, with literally hundreds of detailed listings from the smallest studio to the most lavish duplex super-luxury penthouse.

-The Pattaya Condo Guide is literally a one-stop facility that can give you, the investor, everything you need to know about our tropical paradise, with its world-class facilities and wide and varied condo stock, giving you sufficient information without ever having to leave our portal that will enable you to make an intelligent and considered investment purchase or purchases.
+The Pattaya Condo Guide is literally a one-stop facility that can give you, the condo investor, everything you need to know about our tropical paradise, with its world-class facilities and wide and varied condo stock, giving you sufficient information without ever having to leave our portal that will enable you to make an intelligent and considered condominium investment purchase or purchases.

 Property investors, as you probably know, normally adopt one of two strategies: short term (18–24 months), the "flip" strategy, or medium term (3-5 years), the "buy to let" or "buy and hold" strategy.
 In either case, three factors are vital to take into consideration: investment objectives, the time frame and risks involved.
 Of the two strategies, the ‘flip’ method carries the promise of the most lucrative returns in the shortest time, where it is possible to double one’s investment.
-Off-plan investments are the best example of this type of strategy, involving purchasing a property at a low initial price that has either not started or is actually under construction and then reselling the property before construction has finished, assuming one has chosen a project with a good demand and capital appreciation potential.
+Off-plan real estate investments are the best example of this type of strategy, involving purchasing a property at a low initial price that has either not started or is actually under construction and then reselling the property before construction has finished, assuming one has chosen a project with a good demand and capital appreciation potential.
 Strictly speaking, the beauty of off-plan investments are that they are a purchase and sale of an option to purchase the property and are highly attractive as, not being property transactions as such, they don’t incur penalties such as registration and taxation, like stamp duty, but involve a low initial investment, typically 10% to 30% of the purchase price and some minimal legal fees, and the investments can be freed up quickly for reinvestment.

-You, as an investor, almost certainly constantly monitor your chosen property market and attempt to predict its potential in the short, medium or long term, depending on your choice of strategy.
+You, as a real estate investor, almost certainly constantly monitor your chosen property market and attempt to predict its potential in the short, medium or long term, depending on your choice of strategy.
 If you are a medium term investor, buying-to-hold up to 5 years, with a view to selling at a profit when the market price has increased appreciably, income generation in the interim, as you know, is a vital consideration to offset the cost of financing, taxation, maintenance and eventually the capital gains on the profit upon sale.
 Seasoned investors are fully aware that, initially, a property needs to be identified which will have a good medium-term rental potential.
 For example, in Pattaya before the recent market downturn, studios and one-bedroom condos were seen as being attractive to the younger (31-50 year-old), single, short-term tenant intent on living close to the entertainment night spots and beaches, hence the importance of location.
 To counteract the seasonal demand, high in the high season and diminishing markedly in the low season, it is advisable for continuity to choose a development which offers guaranteed rental schemes, as well as recruiting tenants, of which there are many in the Pattaya region and which The Pattaya Condo Guide can point you towards.
 Basically, this strategy demands flexibility and patience in order to maximise profits, but then you are probably fully aware of this, already.

 - Thailand - an astute property investment location.